cyberark/dev-flow/README.md

 # dev-flow

 The dev-flow CLI is a tool for standardizing and automating common development tasks.
+It currently only supports GitHub for managing issues and pull requests, but is built to be easily extendible for additional tooling.

 ## Setup